wveducation/student-progress-explorer/src/results/5mathmps.md

 ---
-title: "Grade Grade 5 / Math / Modeling and Problem Solving"
+title: "Grade 5 / Math / Modeling and Problem Solving"
 subject: "math"
 grade: "5"
 area: "mps"
 next_steps:
-  - instructions: "With your student, compare two different numerical sequences, write the rule used to create each sequence, and explain any apparent relationships between the corresponding terms of sequences. "
-  - instructions: "With your student, solve real-world story problems using variables while your student asks questions.
-Is my strategy working?
-Is my strategy generalizable?
-Does my answer make sense? "
-  - instructions: "With your student, draw irregular polygons on graph paper.
-Discuss how to decompose the polygon into triangles to find the area.
-Create data sets for your student to display using box plots. "
-  - instructions: "With your student, solve multi-step problems using different mathematical models and discuss the advantages of each model. ∙With your student, discuss complex problems that were solved incorrectly.
-Develop explanations for better solution paths."
+  - instructions: "With your student, practice solving multi-digit addition and subtraction word problems using strategies such as drawing a picture or diagram, or making a table."
+  - instructions: "With your student, discuss what a word problem is asking and whether any more information is needed.
+Solve using strategies such as drawing a picture or diagram, or making a table."
+  - instructions: "With your student, create and solve word problems.
+Discuss what the problem is asking and whether more information is needed.
+Choose a strategy (picture, diagram, table of values) to solve."
 ---